shelleyolivia/learn-tutorials/network-documentation/solana/tutorials/explaining-solana-without-jargon.md

 - Washing and cleaning raw material
 - cooking the food
 - plating of the food
-- serving food to the costumers
+- serving food to the customers

 For maximum efficiency kitchen staff works like below: